Anyone trading in scrap metal is required to obtain a licence in order to carry on business as a Scrap Metal Dealer.

 - applying for the same type of licence you already hold with another licensing authority.

-Then you must complete a tax check with HMR and provide the tax check code with your application.
+Then you must complete a tax check with HMRC and provide the tax check code with your application.
 Otherwise, if you are applying for the first time, or you have only held a licence that have not been valid for over a year, you will be required to confirm your awareness of your tax responsibilities.